musios-app/support-act/README.md

 cloudDownload("/Users/musios/Hey Bulldog - The Beatles")
 ```

-### Check external disks are connected

-`checkFileOrFolderAccessible(<disk-path>)`
+### `checkFileOrFolderAccessible(<disk-path>)`

-If any plugin data, sheet music or other content is on an external drive, then you can check that the drive is connected before starting Gig Performer.
+Check that external disks are connected to ensure that plugin data, sheet music and other content is accessible before starting GP.

 ```applescript
 checkFileOrFolderAccessible("/Volumes/MusicSSD/Instruments")